Choosing the right mat for you and the yoga you practice is an important part of getting the best out of your training.

-Training on it is like training on the floor, but with better grip.
+Training on it is like training on the floor but with a better grip.
 But it can also be used on top of another mat for better grip or, and this is a little trick, to take with you to the yoga studio, where it can be rolled out over the borrowed studio mat.
-This way you don't have to lug your own thicker/heavier yoga mat with you, and in covid times train on a mat other people also use.
+This way you don't have to lug your own thicker/heavier yoga mat with you, and in COVID times train on a mat other people also use.

-It has the advantage that it can also be folded instead of just rolled up, so you can put it in a bag and not have to carry around as a rolled up mat.
+It has the advantage that it can also be folded instead of just rolled up, so you can put it in a bag and not have to carry it around as a rolled-up mat.

 Thin mat.
 1.5 - 2 mm

 Can be placed on top of a standard mat for a little more support for knees and joints.

 For most people, the mat will not be thick enough for daily training, but thin enough to create stability for standing balance positions.

 Thick enough to support your knees and joints in sitting and kneeling positions, but still thin enough to provide stability for standing balance positions.
 On thinner mats, you can use a folded-up blanket where you want a little extra support.

 Good for if you need a little extra support, gentler on knees and joints, and suitable for more restorative yoga and lying positions.
 Practitioners can still find stability in standing balance positions.

 This is the type of mat I use for/in my teaching, and this is the thickness I would recommend that you invest in.